Skip to content

 • The Quiet One — staying small to avoid conflict.

-These roles often develop as coping strategies.
-They help us feel connected, safe, or valued, even if they also come at a cost.
+Often, these roles develop as coping strategies.
+They provide us with a feeling of being connected, safe, or valued, even if they come at a cost.

 Fast-forward to adulthood, and those same patterns can feel like emotional quicksand.